 Both platforms offer tremendous versatility for how a school could be effectively marketed.

 Content marketing refers to a posting approach focussed on creating valuable and relevant content to attract a defined audience.

-Or as world-famous digital marketer Gary Vaynerchuk would put it ‘jab, jab, jab, right hook’ – the jab represents offering value to your audience while the right hook is when you create an offer, ask a favour or pitch your services.
+As world-famous digital marketer Gary Vaynerchuk would put it by using boxing terminology, ‘jab, jab, jab, right hook’ – the jab represents offering value to your audience while the right hook is when you create an offer, ask a favour or pitch your services.
 Just like a set-up in boxing, this is a set up to earn customers through social media.
-You have to earn the right to sell to people online by steadily building brand and providing value.
+A brand must earn the right to sell to people online by steadily building trust and providing value.

 Vaynerchuk once said that ‘every person is now a media company’ and this notion applies for schools in ensuring that they create content that is valuable and entertaining.
 Schools can join in the discussion of popular events, parody a popular song, post memes and trends that are relevant and popular with students and parents.

 However, getting the balance right almost becomes an art, as it is important not to appear to be trying too hard to stay relevant and in the conversation.
-Maintaining an appropriate level of professionalism is another aspect to be considered.
+It can come across as contrived and tacky.
+Maintaining an appropriate level of professionalism is another aspect that must be considered.

 Promoting the school’s sporting teams is always a great content idea as people generally relate with sports.
 You could feature a ‘standout athlete of the week’ or something of that nature which can be a good way to share student achievement.